merlinkv/ZX_Dandanator_MTD/README.md

 ZX Dandanator MTD & MTD_TH PCB's are designs by MerlinKV

-Special thanks to cacharreo, mad3001 & jjsaenz1969 from the [url=https://www.va-de-retro.com/foros/index.php]Va de Retro[/url] Forum.
+Special thanks to cacharreo, mad3001 & jjsaenz1969 from the Va de Retro Forum (see links bellow).

 This project is a mix of the ZX Dandanator Mini! & the Multiply add-on.